ThomasZehnder/arduino-serial-ui/README.md

 # TIPS for beginners
 ## work with GIT
-push --> commit to GIT, /
+    push --> commit to GIT
     pull --> get from GIT

 use commandos in VScode :-)